 This page in brief ….

 Most christians and other believers think that God takes an interest in them.
 For many, this is an important part of their lives, and they would feel less secure if they didn’t have confidence that God was guiding and assisting them.

 But is this really what happened ?

 I have gathered reports of people who believe God has intervened in their lives, though miraculous healing, communication by speaking or vision, changing their lives or answering their prayers.
 This page summarises these reports and gives links to a fuller presentation of their stories.

 People get sick or are victims of accidents that cause trauma and distress, and so they cry out to God for help.
 Often, nothing obvious seems to happen (though we can’t say for sure that God has done nothing, for he may well have assisted in a ‘natural recovery’).
-But sometimes God appears to respond with an unusual healing.
+But sometimes God appears to have responded with an unusual healing.